Brunet-Derrida particle systems, free boundary problems and Wiener-Hopf equations: Proof of Theorem

-The first term on the right side goes to 0 as $n\to\infty$ because $f_0$ is continuous, while the second term goes to 0 by the continuity and boundedness of $\rho$ and the dominated convergence theorem.
-We deduce that $f(t,x)$ is continuous in $x$ and thus, in particular, \eqref{eq:formIntDens} holds for every $x$.
-Hence $(f(t,x),\gamma(t))$ satisfies \FB.
+for almost every $x>\gamma(t)$.
+The right hand side is continuous in $x$, and hence so is the left hand side, which implies that \eqref{eq:formIntDens} holds for every $x>\gamma(t)$.
 Moreover, since the above convergence can be achieved uniformly for $t$ in compact intervals, it is easy to see that, if $f(t,x)$ is continuous in $t$ for $x\neq\gamma(t)$ (as we will show next), then it is actually jointly continuous in $t$ and $x$ outside the curve $\{(t,\gamma(t))\!:t\geq0\}$.
-The fact that $f(t,x)$ is differentiable (and thus continuous) in $t$ for $x\neq\gamma(t)$ follows easily from \eqref{eq:formIntDens} by repeating the arguments in \eqref{eq:diffF}. $\gamma$ is strictly increasing because, according to the evolution defined by \FB, $f(t,x)$ always increases when $x>\gamma(t)$ (alternatively, differentiate \eqref{eq:FB2} with respect to $t$ to find that $\gamma'(t)>0$).
+The fact that $f(t,x)$ is differentiable (and thus continuous) in $t$ for $x\neq\gamma(t)$ follows easily from \eqref{eq:formIntDens} by repeating the arguments in \eqref{eq:diffF}. $\gamma$ is strictly increasing because, according to the evolution defined by \FB, $f(t,x)$ always increases when $x>\gamma(t)$.
 We also have that $f(t,x)>0$ for $x>\gamma(t)$ thanks to the facts that $f_0(x)>0$ for $x>0$ and that $\gamma$ is increasing.